-Students may request a Pastoral Counselor or a Certified Counselor in the Counseling Center to facilitate anonymous reporting using an internal form designed to capture general details about the incident (date, time, location, and a brief description of the incident type) for inclusion in the University's Annual Security and Fire Safety report.
+Students may request a Pastoral Counselor or a Certified Counselor in the Counseling Center to facilitate anonymous reporting using an internal form designed to capture general details about the incident (date, time, location, and brief description of the incident type) for inclusion in the university's Annual Security and Fire Safety report.

-While anonymous reporting is available by these limited means, the University's ability to investigate and appropriately address misconduct allegations will be significantly limited.
-Crimes reported confidentially to the counseling center or pastoral counselors are not disclosed in the University's crime statistics or reporting processes unless those crimes are reported to SUNOPD through the facilitated anonymous reporting process.
-Anonymous reports may also be filed by visiting https://suno.omnigo.one/CESIReportExec/OLR/.
+While anonymous reporting is available by these limited means, the University's ability to investigate and appropriately address allegations of misconduct will be significantly limited.
+Crimes reported confidentially to the counseling center or pastoral counselors are not disclosed in the University's crime statistics or reporting processes, unless those crimes are reported to SUNO PD through the facilitated anonymous reporting process.